MacHu-GWU/aws_dla_lbd_api_gateway_load_test_examples/README.rst

 4. Chalices Microservices Framework.
 5. API Gateway integration with AWS Lambda to power your microservices.
 6. Load testing best practice.

+An error occurred (AccessDeniedException) when calling the CreateFunction
+operation: User: arn:aws:iam::871070586944:user/ER_buildlab is not authorized to perform: iam:PassRole on resource: arn:aws:iam::871070586944:role/er_buildlab_lambda because no identity-based policy allows the iam:PassRole action